secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 Notes while running the script.
 1. The install-sgx.sh script will download and install all relevant SGX files and drivers.
 2. The install-docker.sh script will download and install Docker & Docker Compose.
-3. The install-enigma-node.sh script will download and insall relevant enigma node software.
+3. The install-enigma-node.sh script will download and install relevant enigma node software.
 4. The Install-fixes.sh script will download relevant fixes for different devices.
 Report issues [here](https://t.me/secretnodes)
 5. The upgrade.sh script will update the ubuntu operating system packages.
 3. While running the script, respond "y" or "yes" to all prompts.